 When there has been a recent escape fishing near the fish farms can be very productive.

 When there is no, or very little, water movement in the canals you are essentially fishing a big, long, featureless lake.
-The best fishing method to employ, if you are not inclined to fish a shrimp bait, as many do, is to dead-drift a soft-bait.
+The best fishing method to employ, if you are not inclined to fish a shrimp bait, as many do, is to dead-drift a soft bait.
 When the water is very slow-moving, or still, a very light jig head 1/16th or even 1/32 of an ounce is used to simulate a small fish drifting naturally down from above.
 This method has proven very effective.
 Only a few turns are made on the reel just to keep in touch with the lure.
 It is not retrieved at all as one would a spinner.

 Above: A four-pound salmon is reeled in at the confluence of the Ohau A and Pukaki Canals.
 Salmon this size are very good eating and are being constantly replaced in the canals by Fish and Game releases and the occasional escape.

-Standard tackle for the canals is a 7-foot rod designed for 6-8 lb line.
+Standard tackle for the canals is a 7-foot rod designed for a 6-8 lb line.
 Preferably graphite and designed for casting soft-baits rather than spinners.
 Such a rod will be stiff in the butt yet fine at the tip.
 The rod is teamed with a suitable eggbeater reel spooled with 150 meters of braid.
 Unless you have a very small reel you will have to partly load the spool first with sufficient backing line to ensure your braid fills the spool to within 2 mm of the edge of the spool otherwise casting distance will suffer.

 Many anglers make the mistake of fishing with a heavier 6-8 kg rod better suited to salmon fishing in Canterbury.
 If you are dead-drifting nymphs from a dam wall with a light sinker into the “washing machine” it isn’t going to matter.
 But if you want to cast 1/16 ounce jig heads you will cast much further and feel way more hits on the lure with a rod designed for the purpose.
 The rod that works best for me is a Berkley Dropshot Series BDS701M.
 It is a 4 kg rod so is about as heavy as you would want to go for soft baiting the canals.
 I have this rod matched with a Shimano Aerocast 4010.
 This outfit is also huge fun when kahawai fishing.
 Many fish the canals on even lighter gear which is particularly effective when casting light jigs.
 You will be able to feel bumps on the lure with a 1-3 kg rod that you’ll miss on a heavier outfit.
-You can read more about the best rods and reels for fishing soft baits in the canals here at The Complete Guide to Fishing the Twizel Canals by Allan Burgess.
+You can read more about the best rods and reels, and the techniques for fishing soft baits in the canals here at The Complete Guide to Fishing the Twizel Canals by Allan Burgess.